HAWAII SOCIAL PROBLEMS

 The number of homeless people in Hawaii has increased by more than 60 percent since 2000.
 However, we have seen decreases between the years from 2016-2018.
 U.S Census data shows that Hawaii’s increase in poverty is among the highest in the USA.

 Even though Hawaii has a warm climate year-round and there could be worse places to be homeless, robbery, assault, rape, and other crimes still exist and are a threat to homeless people.

 Why are there so many homeless people living in Hawaii?

 1. The Welfare Reform Act, 1994.
 This act limits the number of years families on federal welfare can collect benefits to just 5 years.
 In many cases, it is literally impossible for the family to do anything else to come up with money in Hawaii’s limited economy.

 2. High cost of living.
 Housing costs are the highest in the U.S. here in Hawaii, and there are precious few low-income homes for those that can’t afford the nearly $1 million three bedroom, two bath home.

 3. Drug addiction and underfunded mental health programs.

 HAWAII’S ILLEGAL DRUG EPIDEMIC

 Drug abuse and addiction is a large factor contributing to crime in the islands.
-Crimes involving illegal drugs comprised over half of the total convictions in the state in 2001.
+Crimes involving illegal drugs comprised over half of the critical events in the state in 2007.